Queen Elizabeth The Queen Mother: Marriage

-Duchess of York (1923–1936)
+Duchess of York

 After a successful royal visit to Northern Ireland in July 1924, the Labour government agreed that Albert and Elizabeth could tour East Africa from December 1924 to April 1925.
 The Labour government was defeated by the Conservatives in a general election in November (which Elizabeth described as "marvellous" to her mother) and the Governor-General of Anglo-Egyptian Sudan, Sir Lee Stack, was assassinated three weeks later.
 Despite this, the tour went ahead, and they visited Aden, Kenya, Uganda, and Sudan, but Egypt was avoided because of political tensions.

 Albert had a stammer, which affected his ability to deliver speeches, and after October 1925, Elizabeth assisted in helping him through the therapy devised by Lionel Logue, an episode portrayed in the 2010 film The King's Speech.
-In 1926, the couple had their first child, Princess Elizabeth—"Lilibet" to the family—who would later become Queen Elizabeth II.
+In 1926, Elizabeth gave birth to their first child, Princess Elizabeth—known as "Lilibet" to the family—who would later become Queen Elizabeth II.
 Albert and Elizabeth, without their child, travelled to Australia to open Parliament House in Canberra in 1927.
 She was, in her own words, "very miserable at leaving the baby".
 Their journey by sea took them via Jamaica, the Panama Canal and the Pacific; Elizabeth fretted constantly over her baby back in Britain, but their journey was a public relations success.
-She charmed the public in Fiji when, as she was shaking hands with a long line of official guests, a stray dog walked in on the ceremony; she shook its paw as well.
+She charmed the public in Fiji when, as she was shaking hands with a long line of official guests, a stray dog walked in on the ceremony and she shook its paw as well.
 In New Zealand she fell ill with a cold and missed some engagements, but enjoyed the local fishing in the Bay of Islands accompanied by Australian sports fisherman Harry Andreas.
 On the return journey, via Mauritius, the Suez Canal, Malta and Gibraltar, their transport, HMS Renown, caught fire and they prepared to abandon ship before the fire was brought under control.

 The couple's second daughter, Princess Margaret, was born at Glamis Castle in 1930.
-The close family lived at 145 Piccadilly.
+The couple initially lived at White Lodge, Richmond Park, before moving to 145 Piccadilly.